Modern Portfolio Theory

 To develop a diversified portfolio that reduces risk and delivers a rate of return greater than the bench mark we use sector rotation to select the different sectors to invest in, and then weight our choices according to our expectations of future performance.

-In our SMSF investment strategy course we demonstrate how we diversify our portfolio to reduce our risk and strive to out-perform the benchmark index.
+In our Momentum Investment Course we demonstrate how we diversify our portfolio to reduce our risk and strive to out-perform the benchmark index.

 A sector rotation strategy that utilises Exchange Traded Funds (ETFs) provides investors with an optimal way to enhance the performance of their portfolio and increase diversification.
 If suitable Exchange Traded Funds are not available, high cap stocks that represent their respective sector can be chosen.